Condzi/hi/doc/notes.md

     What about tools?
 What kind of tools, how to design the code for them?
     Some kind of animation editor?
 Level editor?
 Trap editor?
 Also, would it be better than just editing config files?
 I don't think so...
-    It seems that render graph would really use some visualization what connects to what.
-Maybe start with that?
     Entity inspector / editor.
 When we will have the guns/traps it would be cool to edit the stats on the fly and save the best feeling options.
 Also for movement and camera system.